BT Group: 1992–2008

+Re-registration

+British Telecommunications plc re-registered with Companies House as a private limited company known as British Telecommunications Limited in 2026.

 Controversies

 World Wide Web hyperlink patent

 In 2001, BT discovered it owned a patent which it believed gave it patent rights on the use of hyperlink technology on the World Wide Web.
 The corresponding UK patent had already expired, but the US patent was valid until 2006.
 On 11 February 2002, BT began a court case relating to its claims in a US federal court against the internet service provider Prodigy Communications Corporation.
 In the case British Telecommunications plc v.
 Prodigy, the United States District Court for the Southern District of New York ruled on 22 August 2002 that the BT patent was not applicable to web technology and granted Prodigy's request for summary judgment of non-infringement.

 Behavioural targeting

-In early 2008 it was announced that BT had entered into a contract (along with Virgin Media and TalkTalk) with the spyware company Phorm (responsible under their 121Media guise for the Apropos rootkit) to intercept and analyse their users' click-stream data and sell the anonymised aggregate information as part of Phorm's OIX advertising service.
+In early 2008, it was announced that BT had entered into a contract (along with Virgin Media and TalkTalk) with the spyware company Phorm (responsible under their 121Media guise for the Apropos rootkit) to intercept and analyse their users' click-stream data and sell the anonymised aggregate information as part of Phorm's OIX advertising service.
 The practice, known as "behavioural targeting" and condemned by critics as "data pimping", came under intense fire from various internet communities and other interested-parties who believe that the interception of data without the consent of users and web site owners is illegal under UK law (RIPA).
 At a more fundamental level, many have argued that the ISPs and Phorm have no right to sell a commodity (a user's data, and the copyrighted content of web sites) to which they have no claim of ownership.
 In response to questions about Phorm and the interception of data by the Webwise system Sir Tim Berners-Lee, the creator of the World Wide Web, indicated his disapproval of the concept and is quoted as saying of his data and web history:

 It's mine – you can't have it.
 If you want to use it for something, then you have to negotiate with me.
 I have to agree, I have to understand what I'm getting in return.
 I myself feel that it is very important that my ISP supplies internet to my house like the water company supplies water to my house.
 It supplies connectivity with no strings attached.
 My ISP doesn't control which websites I go to, it doesn't monitor which websites I go to.